Geo-CEG/docker-geoserver/README.md

 # docker-geoserver
-Builds geoceg/geoserver, which is a Docker container containing Geoserver and Geowebcache.
+Builds geoceg/geoserver, which is a Docker container containing Geoserver, Geowebcache, and GeoGIG..

-At Geo-CEG, we use Geoserver primarily as a front end for PostGIS.
 Geoserver is a Java web app, so this container is built on Tomcat 9.

 For complete information on Geoserver, see http://geoserver.org/